activecell/activecell.com/_posts/support/settings/categorize-accounts.md

 ## What's next?

 After you have categorized your accounts, check out your [Profit & Loss](http://launchpad.activecell.com) page to start honing your financial plan.

+Ultimately, you can dig into the details for each section:

+* Revenue forecast
+* Cost of Goods Sold forecast
+* Customer acquisition forecast
+* Team forecast
+* Overheads forecast